EU mergers and takeovers (June 8)

 JULY 1

--- U.S. generic drugmaker Mylan to acquire Swedish peer Meda (notified June 1/deadline July 6)
+-- Meat products group Danish Crown to acquire Danish peer Tican (notified June 3/deadline July 8)

--- Private equity firm Silver Lake Group to acquire sole control of French IT services provider Cegid (notified June 1/deadline July 6/simplified)

 SUSPENDED